mrabousakho/KQL-Hunting-Playbook/README.md

 | project TimeGenerated, Command, FileName, FileOriginIP, InitiatingProcessAccountName
 | sort by TimeGenerated asc
 * * *
+## Device File Events

+## This is gold
+There is always the question of what is the first command Here is a powerful query for that
+DeviceProcessEvents
+| where DeviceName == "azwks-phtg-02"
+| where TimeGenerated >= datetime(2025-12-13)
+| where InitiatingProcessAccountName == "vmadminusername"
+| where InitiatingProcessCommandLine !contains "phtg_activity.ps1"
+| where FileName !in ("conhost.exe", "msedge.exe", "sihost.exe",
+    "taskhostw.exe", "ctfmon.exe", "RuntimeBroker.exe")
+| project TimeGenerated, FileName, ProcessCommandLine,
+    InitiatingProcessFileName, InitiatingProcessCommandLine
+| order by TimeGenerated asc
+* * *
+### Here is all the TEXT file that was touched:

+DeviceFileEvents
+| where DeviceName == "azwks-phtg-02"
+| where TimeGenerated between (datetime(2025-12-09) .. datetime(2025-12-23))
+| where InitiatingProcessAccountName =~ "vmadminusername"
+| where FileName endswith ".txt" or FileName endswith ".Txt"
+| summarize Count = count() by ActionType, FileName // comment out the Filename if you want just the total of all the actions
+| order by Count desc
+* * *
+###  FileRenamed Events for Executable Extensions
+DeviceFileEvents
+| where DeviceName == "azwks-phtg-02"
+| where TimeGenerated between (datetime(2025-12-09) .. datetime(2025-12-23))
+| where InitiatingProcessAccountName =~ "vmadminusername"
+| where ActionType == "FileRenamed"
+| where FileName endswith ".exe"
+    or FileName endswith ".bat"
+    or FileName endswith ".ps1"
+    or FileName endswith ".cmd"
+    or FileName endswith ".vbs"
+    or FileName endswith ".dll"
+| project TimeGenerated, FileName, PreviousFileName, FolderPath, InitiatingProcessFileName
+| order by TimeGenerated asc

+* * *

+## File names lie.
+Hashes do not.
+What is the SHA256 of the payload file?
+DeviceFileEvents
+| where DeviceName == "azwks-phtg-02"
+| where TimeGenerated between (datetime(2025-12-09) .. datetime(2025-12-23))
+| where FileName in ("Sarah_Chen_Notes.exe", "Sarah_Chen_Notes.exe.Txt", "PHTG.exe")
+| where isnotempty(SHA256)
+| project TimeGenerated, FileName, SHA256, FolderPath, ActionType
+| order by TimeGenerated asc
+### if you know that hatches:

+DeviceFileEvents
+| where DeviceName == "azwks-phtg-02"
+| where TimeGenerated between (datetime(2025-12-09) .. datetime(2025-12-23))
+| where SHA256 == "224462ce5e3304e3fd0875eeabc829810a894911e3d4091d4e60e67a2687e695"
+| project TimeGenerated, ActionType, FileName, FolderPath
+| order by TimeGenerated asc

+* * *
 # Defender Exclusion Detection Has Multiple Paths
 ## Path 1 — Process execution (most common):
 DeviceProcessEvents